Jacob Weinberger United States Courthouse: Architecture

 The Jacob Weinberger U.S. Courthouse masterfully melds two distinct architectural styles – Classical Revival and Spanish Colonial Revival – in a public building that speaks of San Diego's Hispanic heritage and its American ambitions.
 James Knox Taylor, Supervising Architect of the U.S. Treasury Department, described his design for the building as, "an adoption of the Spanish Renaissance, a style suitable to the traditions of the country – the history of the state, the climate and the desires of the people – it would follow the Mission style."
 Taylor's design resulted in an unprecedented amalgamation that quickly achieved regional prominence.

 Occupying the northern half of the city block along West F Street, the T-shaped building is constructed of stucco-covered brick masonry walls resting on a limestone base, with steel columns and beams to support reinforced slab floors.

 The portico, with its grand Ionic order colonnade, stands as San Diego's only surviving Classical Revival facade.
 The portico's ten concrete columns rise two stories to Ionic capitals sheathed in terracotta, supporting a terra-cotta tiled entablature.
 Flattened, abstracted classical ornamentation for the frieze draws from traditional Meso-American or Native American designs, featuring stylized arrow and shield motifs.
 Arched semicircular fanlights surmount first-story windows, and bracketed iron lanterns flank the central entrance.
 The second-story fenestration is simpler, with rectangular windows and terra-cotta sills.
 Above the portico, the third-story windows are each framed with low-relief pilasters with stylized motifs and a terra-cotta-tiled stringcourse.
-The attic windows are capped by an additional tiled cornice and painted wood panels below a bracketed eave to the low-hipped roof clad with terra-cotta tiles.
+The attic windows are capped by an additional tiled cornice and painted wood panels below a bracketed eave to the low-hipped roof clad with terracotta tiles.
 Framing the portico are two square, five-story Spanish towers that are simply treated at the lower stories, with curved corners and colossal low-relief pilasters.
 A stringcourse above the third story delineates a fourth-story belfry with a tall arched window at each side, flanked by low-relief pilasters and brackets.
 A terra-cotta cornice and a stucco parapet continue the classical stylization at the top of the tower walls.